 Google Play Services Updates

 Google is updating Android without actually updating the Android operating system.
 When a manufacturer wants to release an Android device, they have to negotiate an agreement with Google to get the Google Play Store and Google apps on their devices.
 As part of this agreement, Google reserves the right to update the Google Play Services component of Android on their own.
-This component automatically updates in the background on your Android device, and there’s no way for you — or the device’s manufacturer — to stop this from occurring.
+This component automatically updates in the background on your Android device through the Play Store, just like any app you’d install normally.

-For example, Google has added the Android Device Manager device-tracking feature to nearly all Android devices thanks to a Google Play Services update.
-Just open the Google Settings app — this entire app was added via a Play Services update — tap Android Device Manager, and enable it.
-Google has also added an app-scanning feature that scans sideloaded apps for malware if you choose to enable it, making older devices more secure.
+For example, Google added the Find My Device tracking feature to nearly all Android devices thanks to a Google Play Services update.
+Just open Google Settings—which was added via a Play Services update—tap Security, then make sure the “Find My Device” option is enabled.
+Similarly, Google has also added an app-scanning feature that watches for malware, making older devices more secure.
 These user-facing features were added to the Android operating system via a Play Services update without any interference from device manufacturers or carriers.

 These are the kind of updates that would require a complete operating system update on other platforms.
 However, Google has managed to perform an end-run around the carriers and manufacturers slowing things down and release updates for nearly all Android devices.
 If your device has the Play Store, Google is updating it.